yellucs/micro-linux-cleaner/README.md

 ```

 ## When to use
  Run the script when you would like to update/upgrade/clean your linux based system.
 DO NOT set the script to autrun, while it is designed to be automatic it should not be run unattended.
-If you encounter any errors re-running the script should correct it :)
+If you encounter any errors re-running the script after the first pass should correct it :)